E-mail: [email protected]

-In the past two years, Drealan's distance runners enjoyed terrific success at the national level.
-Under Drealan's guidance, Andy Coy was a national champion at the 2012 NAIA Indoor Track and Field Championships in the 1000-meter run.
-Coy also set a South Dakota Collegiate Record with that two minutes and 24.94 seconds 1000-meter clocking.
-Coy capped off his track campaign with a fourth-place finish in the 1500-meters at the 2012 NAIA Outdoor Track and Field Championships, running a 3:47.66 DSU record time.
-Drealan also helped Matthew Fideler become a national runner-up at the 2012 NAIA Indoor Track and Field Championships in the mile run with a DSU record time of 4:06.64.
+In the past four years, Drealan’s distance runners enjoyed terrific success at the national level.
+Under Drealan’s guidance, Andy Coy was a national champion at the 2012 NAIA Indoor Track & Field Championships in the 1000-meter run.
+Coy also set a South Dakota Collegiate record with that two minutes and 24.94 seconds 1000-meter clocking.
+Coy capped off his track campaign with a fourth-palce finish in the 1500-meters at the 2012 NAIA Outdoor Track & Field Championships, running a 3:47.66 DSU record time.
+Drealan also helped Matthew Fideler become a national runner-up at the 2012 NAIA Indoor Track & Field Championships in the mile run with a DSU record time of 4:06.64.

-Drealan is originally from Fulda, Minn., and graduated in May 2011 from Dakota State University with a degree in Business Education.
+Drealan is originally from Fulda, Minn. and graduated in May 2011 from Dakota State University with a degree in Business Education.
 While at Dakota State, Drealan competed for the Trojan cross country and track teams.
-Drealan holds numerous school records, including the indoor and outdoor Distance Medley Relay (DMR), as well as the outdoor 5000-meter record.
-Drealan was a two-time NAIA All-American, once as a part of a national runner up DMR squad at the 2010 NAIA National Indoor Track and Field Championships, and also at the 2009 NAIA National Cross Country Championships.
+Drealan holds numerous school records, including the indoor and outdoor Distance Medley Relay (DMR), as well as the outdoor 5000-meters record.
+Drealan was a two-time NAIA All-American, once as a part of a national runner-up DMR squad at the 2010 NAIA National Indoor Track & Field Championships, and also at the 2009 NAIA National Cross Country Championships.
 Drealan also helped DSU win its first-ever Dakota Athletic Conference (DAC) championship in cross country during the fall of 2009.

-Drealan completed his master's degree in Health and Human Performance through Adams State University in June 2013.
-He resides in Madison, S.D with his wife Samantha (Warnke).
+Drealan received his master’s degree in Health and Human Performance through Adams State University in June 2013.
+He resides in Madison, S.D. with his wife Samantha Drealan (Warnke).

 Alex Glover enters his first season with the DSU's track & field program as the throwing coach.
 He is also the defensive line coach for the Trojan Football team.